2012 Scientific Research and Experimental Development tax credit claim

 - Parallel execution of subconscious action habits.

-242 - What technological obstacles/uncertainties did you have to overcome to achieve those advancements?
+242 - What technological obstacles/uncertainties did you have to overcome to achieve the advancements described in line 240?
 (Maximum 350 words)

 Current robot control software is not general purpose.
 It is specifically developed to function in a predefined environment with predefined tasks to be performed.
 Learning capability, if present, is limited to this environment.
 General purpose artificial intelligence architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
 Examples include ACT-R, SOAR, and HTM.
 DRAMA, MAXSON and Brook’s COG are experimental architectures designed for robot control but have not been applied with any success.
 This research is developing a new architecture to solve the problem.
 However there are no hierarchical ANNs based on binons that are feed-forward and use reinforcement learning.
 There are also no ANNs that grow nodes in a hierarchy for each new object or sequence recognized or for each new action habit learnt.